jeffmaher/github-repo-starter-template/README.md

 It currently includes:

-- Instructions to get started
+- Setup instructions for a new repo
 - Repo configurations for
     - Having a protected and clean `main` branch
     - Disabling undesirable GitHub features (i.e. wiki, etc.)